GoogleCloudPlatform/generative-ai/gemini/data-generation/README.md

 - `top_p` : explained [here](https://cloud.google.com/vertex-ai/generative-ai/docs/model-reference/gemini#request_body)

 `synthetic_data_generation/plugins/Wikipedia.py` - The wikipedia plugin provides functionality for Snowfakery to extract information for a given Wikipedia page.
 It implements a `get_page` method which expects a Wikipedia title as an input.

+`synthetic_data_generation/prompts` - Contains custom prompt templates in the form of .jinja files.

+`synthetic_data_generation/prompts/blog_generator.jinja` - The prompt used to generate blog posts.

+`synthetic_data_generation/prompts/comment_generator.jinja` - The prompt used to generate comments.

 ## Cleaning up